+Lesson #2

+Reference pages 65-67

+Topics Resources

+The impact of natural disasters Oxford School Atlas for Pakistan Skills Book activity 'Impact of natural disasters'

+Introduction Duration: 5-10 min

-Lesson #2 Reference pages 65-67 Topics Resources The impact of natural disasters Oxford School Atlas for Pakistan Skills Book activity 'Impact of natural disasters' Introduction Teacher's Notes On 26 December 2004, an earthquake in the Indian Ocean, near Indonesia, caused a tsunami that killed more than 200,000 people throughout Asia and as far away as the coast of Africa.
+On 26 December 2004, an earthquake in the Indian Ocean, near Indonesia, caused a tsunami that killed more than 200,000 people throughout Asia and as far away as the coast of Africa.
 (Note for teachers: This can be a whole class activity using one large map or individual activity where each student is given his/her own copy of a map.)
-1. Use a map of the world, or one that at least covers Asia and the East coast of Africa.
-2. Start by asking the students to conduct research and find and mark the epicenter of the Earthquake.
-3. Ask the students to highlight the countries where casualties occurred because of the tsunami.
-Their map should show the following countries: Indonesia India Somalia • Sri Lanka • Thailand • Myanmar Maldives Seychelles Yemen Malaysia Bangladesh South Africa South Africa Using the Student's book Teacher's Notes Natural disasters can leave individuals, families, and communities devastated in many ways.
+Use a map of the world, or one that at least covers Asia and the East coast of Africa.
+Start by asking the students to conduct research and find and mark the epicenter of the Earthquake.
+Ask the students to highlight the countries where casualties occurred because of the tsunami.
+Their map should show the following countries: Indonesia India Somalia Sri Lanka Thailand Myanmar Teacher's Notes

+Maldives Malaysia Tanzania

+Seychelles Yemen Madagascar South Africa

+Using the Student's book Duration: 35-40 min

+Natural disasters can leave individuals, families, and communities devastated in many ways.
 Start by explaining that the effects of a natural disaster can be divided into two categories: primary effects and secondary effects.
 Ask your students for examples of each and do Skills Book activity 'Impact of natural disasters.'
 Their responses should include primary: human casualties, destroyed buildings, and collapsed infrastructure; secondary: psychological damage, spread of disease, and permanent loss of communities.
 Give the example of the floods in Bangladesh in 2016 during the monsoon season.
 The water level rose dangerously, affecting the lives of more than 3.7 million people in one way or another.
-Ask what the primary and secondary effects of these floods might have been on the affected people.
+Ask what the primary and secondary effects of these floods might have been on the affected people Teacher's Notes

+Suggested Activity

 Case study of a disaster This activity is a research project into the effects of a natural disaster.
-Ask each student to do some research into a particular natural disaster.
-They can all pick different ones or the whole class can choose the same one.
-Ask them to respond to the following questions, either on paper or in discussion:
+Ask each student to do some research

+into a particular natural disaster.
+They can all pick different ones or

+the whole class can choose the same one.
+Ask them to respond to

-- What sort of disaster was it?
+What sort of disaster was it?

-- What happened during the disaster?
+What happened during the disaster?
 (How did people respond?)

-- How many people were affected?
+How many people were affected?

-- How was property affected?
+How was property affected?

-- How was the environment affected?
+How was the environment affected?

-- What was the government response?
+What was the government response?

-- How did aid agencies respond?
+How did aid agencies respond?

+Homework

 The students should complete Questions/activities B from the Student's Book as homework.

+Discussion and review

+Ask the students what they have learnt in this lesson.
+They could make a note of this, summarizing the lesson, for example:

-- ✓ I learned about the impact of natural disasters on the life and property of individuals. - ✓ I learned about the economic and psychological impacts of natural disasters.
+$\checkmark$ I learned about the impact of natural disasters on the life and property of individuals.

+✓ I learned about the economic and psychological impacts of natural disasters.